chrisckc/TodoApiDemo/README.md

 The exception does but not bubble up to the controller, the status code is 200 and we have valid Json (but missing the other 2 notes) indicating a successful response, so it would be hard for a client to know there was a problem.

-Also, neither the developer exception page or the GlobalExeptionFilter is able catch it.
+Also, neither the developer exception page or the GlobalExceptionFilter is able catch it.

 Note the following lines in the console log output: